mattbford/Log-File-System/readme.txt

     system is a lot more robust without it as data is written immediately and will not be lost in event of a crash.

 Create Files:
     An absolute behemoth of a system that I totally underestimated.
-I thought I would be able to write this and be done with it but I was very wrong.
     The shear number of things that the createFile() function has to build and keep track of is massive.
 I got my first taste of how big this system was going to be when I began to construct the INodes.
-Overall I did not have too many scalability issues with the createFile() function and I would argue it is probably some of the best code that I wrote in this assignment.
+Overall I did not have too many scalability issues with the createFile() function and I would argue it is probably some of the best code that is written in this system.
 However, I did find myself coming back to it repeatedly to iron out bugs and add new features such as subdirectories.

 Read and Write Files:
     The functions readFile() and writeFile() suffered from major scalability problems from the beginning.
 As new features and specifications were added, the functions needed to be altered very carefully.
-This was the most frustrating part of the assignment.
 The amount of times I broke these functions is uncountable.
 Everytime I thought I had it, I realized that I had one more feature to add that would completely change the format of the function.
 Overall both functions are jumbled messes that share a lot of code.
-There are large chunks of code that could be exported into their own functions but due to time constraints I chose to not bother with this approach.
+There are large chunks of code that could be exported into their own functions but I was unable due to time constraints.
 A list of features that broke these functions:
         INodes
         Indirects
         subdirectories